paymentassist/paymentassist-go/README.md

 The full API reference can be found here: https://api-docs.payment-assist.co.uk/.

-To use this SDK, first start by initialising it with the `Initialise` function, which takes your API credentials as well as the PaymentAssist API URL you want to make requests to.
+To use this SDK, first start by initialising it with the `Initialise` function, which takes your API credentials as well as the Payment Assist API URL you want to make requests to.

 ```
 pasdk.Initialise(pasdk.AuthInfo{